 There are different limits imposed on different deposit options.
 For instance, while the minimum deposit is £100, this increases to £500 if you want to do a wire transfer.
 The best way and the quickest way is to opt for a Visa or MasterCard credit card or debit card.
 You can also use Skrill.

 One of the frustrations of dealing with this process is that you will be required to go through some identity checks before you can get your money.
 But as annoying as this might be, it’s standard procedure here in the UK.

 Plus500 Review: Our Thoughts

-Obviously, with a name like Buy Shares In, it will come as no surprise to learn that our preferred method of investment is to buy and hold shares through a broker.
+Obviously, with a name like Buy Shares In, it will come as no surprise to learn that our preferred method of trading is to buy and hold shares through a broker.
 For this, Plus500 is not ideal.
 However, when it comes to CFD trading, you really can’t do any better.
-If you want to make quick investments, if you want to play the markets and avoid those big commissions, then Plus500 could be what you need.
+If you want to make quick trades, if you want to trade the markets and avoid those big commissions, then Plus500 could be what you need.

 The customer support is solid, with plenty of options for getting in touch; the limits are varied and not too restrictive; the software is slick and easy to use; and there is no shortage of ways to trade.
 All of these make Plus500 the software of choice for short-term traders.